 Sraffa's conclusions regarding the determinants of the average level of profit still stand.
-He shows that profit levels can be seen as deriving from two types of cause: overall technical productivity, which sets the maximal profit rate, R; and the struggle between labour and capital over the wage rate, which sets the actual average rate of profit, r < R. In particular, he has shown that technological advances will raise profit rates only if they occur within the basic sector (confirming Ricardo's argument to this effect).
+He shows that profit levels can be seen as deriving from two types of cause: overall technical productivity, which sets the maximal profit rate, R; and the struggle between labour and capital over the wage rate, which sets the actual average rate of profit, $r \leq R$.
+In particular, he has shown that technological advances will raise profit rates only if they occur within the basic sector (confirming Ricardo's argument to this effect).
 In his first examples Sraffa treated the real wage consumed by workers as part of the necessary inputs to the production process.
-He then says that in practice wages are made up of a necessary component, required to ensure the workers' survival, and a surplus component, over which capital and labour contend.
-If one treats the necessary component of the real wage as part of the productive inputs to all branches of production, then the definition of the basic sector becomes more general.
+He then says that in practice wages are made up of a necessary component, required to ensure the workers' survival, and a surplus component of the real wage as part of the productive inputs to all branches of production, then the definition of the basic sector becomes more general.
 It can now be defined as all those industries whose output is directly or indirectly necessary to reproduce the working population.